benschwarz/bonsai/README.md

 # smeg

-smeg is a dirty, little secret. it allows you to publish a static site using the most simple thing that could work for you.
+smeg is a dirty, little secret. it allows you to publish a static site using the most simple thing that could work.

 ## Install